oesteban/hcph-sops/docs/processing/preprocessing.md

 - [ ] Visualize the next mosaic and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-anatomicaltemporal-compcor-rois).
 - [ ] Skip to the BOLD summary and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#bold-summary).
 - [ ] Scroll down to the heatmap and use it to [choose the regressors](qaqc-criteria-preprocessed.md#correlations-among-nuisance-regressors) you will include in the nuisance regression model.
+- [ ] Verify that no error is reported in the "Errors" section.
+If there is, follow the procedure described in the appendage "Not all *fMRIPrep* derivatives were generated".

 !!! warning "Immediately report images deemed *exclude*, as an issue in the dataset's repository"